smithjd/sql-pet/docs/040-docker-setup-postgres-connect-with-r.md

 ##  [1] "mpg"  "cyl"  "disp" "hp"   "drat" "wt"   "qsec" "vs"   "am"   "gear"
 ## [11] "carb"
 ```
-That's equivalent to clicking on mtcars in the Connections tab:
+Here is the same information on the Connections tab:
 ![mtcars columns](screenshots/connections-tab-with-mtcars-columns.png)

-Download the table from the DBMS to a local data frame:
+Clicking on the rectangle on the right of `mtcars` opens a `View` tab on the first 1,000 rows of a table.
+That's equivalent to excuting this code to download the table from the DBMS to a local data frame:

 ```r
 mtcars_df <- DBI::dbReadTable(con, "mtcars")
 ```

 > The `sp_print_df` function from the `sqlpetr` package shows (or print) a data frame depending on appropriate output type.
 That is when running interactively or generating HTML it prints a `DT::datatable()` while it prints a `knitr::kable()` otherwise.

-Tell Docker to *remove* the `cattle` container from it's library of active containers:

 ```r